 When your family member is ready for treatment at a Sunstone Recovery recommended facility, they’ll move on to a rehab program.
 Continued care with intensive outpatient programs shows the best results.
 Your family member spends a substantial part of their day at the rehab center.
 The alcoholic family member will participate in several forms of therapy, such as:

 Sunstone Recovery offers a range of mental health and substance abuse treatment programs.
-We don’t just aim for just recovery, but to make a positive impact on our clients and their families as they start the recovery process.
+We don’t just aim for just recovery but to positively impact our clients and their families as they work through the recovery process.
 Treatment programs feel like home in Bend, Oregon.
 Programs include:

 Don’t let alcohol abuse undermine the life of an alcoholic family member.
 A high-quality rehab program can assist you in overcoming that addiction.
-Contact Sunstone Recovery at 855.833.9199 and let us help you find your path to recovery.
+Contact Sunstone Recovery at 855.833.9199, or contact us online and let us help you find your path to recovery.